There's a myth about working as a freelance designer that it largely comprises lounging around in your pants watching Netflix.

 05. Restrict social media

-But when updating social media actually is work, it again comes down to structure.
+When updating social media actually is important for your work, it again comes down to structure.
 "The key with social media is to be efficient," explains illustrator Jitesh Patel.

 "I set myself just 30 minutes to visit Facebook, Instagram, Pinterest and Twitter.
 I use software such as Buffer to auto-post to Twitter and Facebook, and I use RSS feed software Feedly to channel all the websites I follow into one place."